Keith Primeau: Playing career

-In his first full season with the Flyers, Primeau led the team in goals (34) and tied his career-high in points (73).
+In the 2000-01 season, his first full year with the Flyers, Primeau led the team in goals (34) and tied his career-high in points (73).
 Early in the following season, he was named team captain after defenceman Éric Desjardins resigned from the position.
 After posting nearly identical seasons statistically in 2001–02 and 2002–03, Primeau was given the task of centering a more defense-oriented line in 2003–04.
 He did well enough in his new role to earn a surprise selection to the 2004 NHL All-Star Game, the second of his career.

 In the 2004 Stanley Cup playoffs, Primeau recorded nine goals and seven assists for a total of 16 points; it was the best playoff year of Primeau's career and his play carried the team to within a game of the Stanley Cup finals.
 In Game 6 of the Eastern Conference finals, against the Tampa Bay Lightning, Primeau scored the game-tying goal with 1:49 left in regulation.
 The Flyers won the game, 5–4 in overtime, sending the series back to Tampa for Game 7.
 The Flyers went on to lose that game by a score of 2–1.
 Hockey legend Phil Esposito later told Primeau that, "During the '04 playoffs, when you and the Flyers took the Lightning to seven games, you were the most dominating player I ever saw.
 More than Orr, Howe, Gretzky, or anyone."

 Nine games into the 2005–06 season, Primeau suffered a concussion which ended his season.
 As a result of ongoing post-concussion syndrome, he officially announced his retirement on September 14, 2006.
 On February 12, 2007, the Flyers honoured Primeau before a game against the Detroit Red Wings, the team which originally drafted him.
 An emotional Primeau thanked the fans for welcoming him back.

 Primeau has been a resident of Voorhees Township, New Jersey.

 Personal life

 Primeau, along with his brother, Wayne, and Las Vegas Wranglers general manager Ryan Mougenel, own and operate the Durham Hockey Institute.
 The three of them are also part-owners of the Whitby Fury, a team in the Ontario Junior Hockey League (OJHL).
 Keith's son Cayden played his college hockey at Northeastern University, before signing his entry-level contract with the Montreal Canadiens after his sophomore season.
-Cayden was a 7th round draft pick of the Montreal Canadiens in the 2017 NHL Entry Draft and started 5 games for the silver medal winning United States men's national junior ice hockey team in the 2019 World Junior Ice Hockey Championships.
+Cayden was a 7th round draft pick of the Montreal Canadiens in the 2017 NHL entry draft and started 5 games for the silver medal winning United States men's national junior ice hockey team in the 2019 World Junior Ice Hockey Championships.

 Primeau and his wife Lisa reside in Voorhees, New Jersey with their four children, where they have resided since his January 2000 trade to the Philadelphia Flyers.
 The family previously resided in Farmington Hills, Michigan earlier in his career.